vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

     Can you perhaps tune down the memory and disk resources allocated to the `pal-tracker` application instance?

-1. Is the 60 second startup interval really needed by Diego based off of the startup time characteristic of the `pal-tracker` application?
+1. Is the 60-second startup interval really needed by Diego based on the startup time characteristic of the `pal-tracker` application?
     Can you perhaps tune it down,
     such that a misbehaving `pal-tracker` instance can fail faster for better